Terms and Conditions for the PSNZ Canon National Exhibition of Photography

 CUPS AND TROPHIES

-The Maadi Challenge Cup and gold medal for the champion monochrome print.
+The Maadi Challenge Cup and gold medal for the best monochrome print.

-The George Chance Colour Print Trophy and gold medal for the champion colour print.
+The George Chance Colour Print Trophy and gold medal for the best colour print.

 The H.S.
 James Landscape Print Award and gold medal for the best landscape print.